javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

     An assignment is a simple case, other side effects can be involved.

-    As we can see, such use case is a "shorter way to do `if`".
+    As we can see, such a use case is a "shorter way to do `if`".
 The first operand is converted to boolean and if it's false then the second one is evaluated.

     Most of time it's better to use a "regular" `if` to keep the code easy to understand, but sometimes that can be handy.